4 April 2014 Friday 9:12am

 No. When it’s empty it’s empty.
 It’s just full of air.

 Yes.
-Now put a grain of sand in it.
+Now, what if there’s a grain of sand in it?
 Just one grain.
 Is it still empty?

 No. It’s not.
 I still don’t understand.

 When something does not contain anything it will be hollow.
 It has no meaning.
 It is useless.
 It does not benefit anyone.
 Now put a grain of sand in it and suddenly it has meaning.
 Where did the grain of sand come from?
 Who put it there?